keolo/keolo-com/content/tutorials/how-to-build-an-ehr/devsecops.md

 ---
-title: 'How to Build an EHR, Part III: Infrastructure'
+title: 'How to Build an EHR, Part III: DevSecOps'
 draft: false
 hiddenInHomeList: true
 ---